Help a Loved One Make a Power of Attorney

 - Hiring someone to represent you

-Your agent cannot do whatever he or she wants to do, but must act in your best interests.
-One area of potential conflict to keep in mind is in regards to paying for medical expenses.
-If your financial and medical agent aren't the same person or disagree on medical care, the financial agent can make receiving medical care difficult.
+Your agent cannot do whatever they want to do but must act in your best interests.
+One area of potential conflict to keep in mind is in regard to paying for medical expenses.
+If your financial and medical agent isn't the same person or disagree on medical care, the financial agent can make receiving medical care difficult.

 To create a power of attorney for finances, we offer easy-to-use, state-specific forms.
 Although most states don't require that you use these forms, it is always a good idea to do so.
 Generally, the document must be signed, witnessed and notarized by an adult.
 If your agent will have to deal with real estate assets, some states require you to put the document on file in the local land records office.
 In addition, many banks have their own forms, and while not strictly necessary, it will make the process much easier if your bank knows who your financial agent is.
 Finally, the power of attorney for finances is generally only extinguished upon your death, revocation by you or a court, or upon divorce.